Wedding Rings Between Decision and Everyday Life

 Wedding rings are not chosen like other pieces of jewelry.
 They rest on the skin, every day.
 Initially, they feel unfamiliar.
 Too smooth, too heavy, too visible.
 Then, after a while, they settle into the right place.
 Conversations about them are often quieter than expected.
 Less enthusiasm, more deliberation.
 Hands rest on the counter.
-You quickly notice which ring bothers you and which doesn't.
+You quickly notice which ring bothers you and which does not.

 Width as a Statement